TeamTopologies/Independent-Service-Heuristics/README.md

 ## Checklist

-1. Does it make any logical sense to offer this thing "as a service"?
+1. Could it make any logical sense to offer this thing "as a service"?
-2. Could you imagine the thing branded as a public cloud service (like _AvocadoOnline.com_ 🥑)?
+2. Could you imagine this thing branded as a public cloud service (like _AvocadoOnline.com_ 🥑)?
-3. Could this be managed a viable cloud service in terms of revenue and customers?
+3. Could this thing be managed a viable cloud service in terms of revenue and customers?
-4. Does the organisation currently track costs and investment in this thing separately from similar things?
+4. Could the organisation currently track costs and investment in this thing separately from similar things?
-5.
+5. Could this thing operate with minimal data from other sources?
+6. Could this thing have a small/well-defined set of user types or customers (user personas)?
+7.